 EMPLOYEE BENEFIT PROGRAM

-The Board of Education shall continue to provide medical, prescription, dental and optical coverage at a level equal to or better than levels provided as of June 30, 2002 except as staled otherwise under the following paragraph at no cost to the employee for the employee and his/her eligible dependents
+The Board of Education shall continue to provide medical and prescription coverage at a level equal to or better than levels provided by the State Health Benefits Plan at the time for the term of this contract.

-If allowable under the provisions of the Health Insurance and/or Prescription Plans, an employee otherwise entitled in coverage under A and B. above shall have the option to voluntarily not participate in one or both plans and withdraw from any such coverage.
-It is understood that the decision to exercise this option rests solely with the employee In the event an employee makes such election, the Board shall compensate such employee fifty percent (50%) of the yearly premium cost for the plan under which the employee would have been covered.
-Such cash payment shall be in the form of a stipend and shall be paid on or before June 30 of the school year in which the non participation occurs The prescription coverage aspect of this section shall take effect July 1, 2000).
+If allowable under the provisions of the current Medical and Prescription Benefit Plans, an employee otherwise entitled to the benefits under A above shall have the option to voluntarily not participate in one or both plans and withdraw from any such coverage.
+It is understood that the decision to exercise this option rests solely with the employee.
+In the event an employee makes such election, the Board shall compensate such employee twenty-five percent (25%), as per State mandate, of the yearly premium cost for the plan under which the employee would have been covered.
+Such cash payment shall be in the form of a stipend and shall be paid on or before June 30 of the school year in which the non participation occurs.

 In order for an employee to be eligible to elect this cash option, an employee must provide documentation to the Board that he/she has alternate plan coverage.

-All withdrawals shall be for a fall year (July 1 through June 30) Written notification of an employee’s intent to elect this withdrawal option must be filed with the Board during the open enrollment period.
-Employees may either re elect the option of withdrawal durmg each open enrollment period or elect to re enroll in the insurance plan offered by the District Prior to each open enrollment period, the Board’s insurance carner and/or representative shall hold a meeting with employees considering to elect to withdraw from the Districts insurance plan and shall appnse them of any and all benefits and/or risks involved should the employee elect such waiver
+All withdrawals shall be for a full year (July 1 through June 30).
+Written notification of an employee’s intent to elect this withdrawal option must be filed with the Board during the open enrollment period.
+Employees may either re-elect the option of withdrawal during each open enrollment period or elect to re-enroll in the insurance plan offered by the District.
+Prior to each open enrollment period, the Board’s insurance carrier and/or representative shall hold a meeting with employees considering to elect to withdraw from the Districts insurance plan and shall apprise them of any and all benefits and/or risks involved should the employee elect such waiver.

 Notwithstanding the above, an employee who has a change in status (e.g. termination of employment, death, separation, divorce, etc.) which causes the employee to lose his alternate plan coverage shall be entitled to re-enroll in the relevant plan during the year provided the employee provides the Board with notice of the change of status within sixty (60) days of the event causing such change.
 The Board’s obligation for the cash option shall be prorated for the employee subject to a change in status.
 If the District’s plan does not accept the employee, the District will find a comparable plan and pay the premium up to the current amount paid for employees in the District’s plan.
 Additional costs above the current cost incurred will be the responsibility of the employee.
 The employee will be re-enrolled in the District’s plan at the first permissible date

-Return to the prescription plan for reasons other than a change in status is subject to the terms of the earner
+Return to the prescription plan for reasons other than a change in status is subject to the terms of the carrier.

 Optical Reimbursement Plan